tommyli03/GameDesignFinalProject/README.md

 **Project Checkpoint 1-2: Basic Mechanics and Scripting (Ch 5-9)**

 Core Gameplay Mechanics:
-- Implement Grappling functionality, ensuring that momentum is achieved, only certain terrain can be grappled to, and that perspective isn’t majorly affected by the grappling
+- ~~Implement Grappling functionality, ensuring that momentum is achieved, only certain terrain can be grappled to, and that perspective isn’t majorly affected by the grappling~~
-- Player movement and dashing (ensuring that the player moves correctly and smoothly)
+- ~~Player movement and dashing (ensuring that the player moves correctly and smoothly)~~
-- Shooting and ensuring that the projectiles deal damage to targets or terrain
+- ~~Shooting and ensuring that the projectiles deal damage to targets~~ or terrain (didn't have time to implement terrain damage yet)
-- Some form of wall climbing and ledge grabbing
+- Some form of wall climbing and ledge grabbing (after talking with the team, we decided against implementing this gameplay feature as it didn't make sense thematically)

 **Project Part 2: 3D Scenes and Models (Ch 3+4, 10)**

 3D Scenes:
-- Add more terrain textures and even destructible terrain
+- Add destructible terrain (again, we didn't have time to implement terrain damage yet and will do this next iteration)
-- Add a death screen to start over (eventually this will bring the player back to the beginning of the level)
+- ~~Add a death screen to start over (eventually this will bring the player back to the beginning of the level)~~
-- Create and implement some terrain textures if possible
+- ~~Create and implement some terrain textures if possible~~

 Model:
-- Create enemy model assets
+- Create enemy model assets (we still need to decide on what kinds of enemies we want, but the prefab and functionality are done)
-- Add an AI script to enemies
+- ~~Add an AI script to enemies~~
-- Apply meshes to all the assets
+- ~~Apply meshes to all the assets~~

+**Project Part 2 Additions**
+- Added multiple guns, including a shotgun and a sniper
+- Added some concepts for some enemy subtypes, like the tank and long-range type

 **Project Part 3: Visual Effects (Ch 11-13)**